vishvAsa/AgamaH/mediterranian/platonism/_index.md

 - To Hen (τό ἕν), The One, First, The Good, "unity" (composed of units/ henads, from To *Hen*).
 Hence the the first “Hypostasis”.
 - The one is the one set of "visheSha"s of nyAya-shAstra - albeit applied mainly to henads (~ Atmans).
 To Hen makes Rudra distinct from Zeus, yet is each of their individuality.
 This is axiomatic.
   - τό ἕν is not itself an individual, and a principle of existence irreducible to being qua being.
 (Parmenides: The one neither *is*, nor is one (141e))
-  - The sage Empedocles was superficially different in that he, like a pluralist, refered to the constituent visheSha elements of this set for their individuating function.
+  - The sage Empedocles was superficially different in that he, like a pluralist, referred to the constituent visheSha elements of this set for their individuating function.
   - "One way to reconstruct the argument is that if the thing making a thing one is itself one thing, then either there is something else making it one, or it does so itself in a different respect; either way, there would be an infinite regress." - Edward Butler.

 ### Henology